-14.5 Optimizing for Rapid Firing
+14.6 Optimizing for Rapid Firing

-After pressing the MANAUL FIRE or AUTO FIRE mode button, the optimization for rapid firing is conducted adjacent to the calculation of the Fire Table (if the Controller Mode is set to ADVANCED).
+After pressing the MANAUL FIRE or AUTO FIRE mode button, the optimization for rapid firing is conducted directly after the calculation of the Fire Table (if the Controller Mode is set to ADVANCED).
 The operator does not have to do any additional action.
+Note that the optimization is depending on the Assignment Table (see subsection above).